Vevesta/VevestaX/tutorials/Plateau_Problem.md

 ![img](https://cdn-images-1.medium.com/max/900/0*OQE_bSxccQ6R45P5.png)
 [Image Credits](https://medium.com/r/?url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FSaddle_point)

-The major problem with the saddle points is that at the saddle point of a particular function the gradient is zero and that does not represent the maximum and minimum value.
-The machine learning algorithm and optimization algorithm in a neural network is being optimized by the status of the gradient and if the gradient is zero the model gets stuck.
+The fundamental problem with saddle points is that the gradient of a function is zero at the saddle point, which does not reflect the greatest and minimum value.
+The gradient value optimises the machine learning and optimization algorithms in a neural network, and if the gradient is zero, the model becomes stalled.

 ## Local Minima